 As previously discussed, CRM Tech conducted a Project and site specific study on historical and archaeological resources.
 The assessment included a records search, Native American scoping, historical background research and an intensive-level field survey.
 Observations by the investigators during the field survey did not encounter onsite buildings or structures.
-Outside the Project area but within a one-mile radius, four historical/archaeological sites were previously recorded.
-One of the four sites was of prehistoric Native American origin.
-It is described as a single mortar on a boulder located nearly a mile northwest of the project area.
-The other three sites dated to the historic period and included a homestead, a rock alignment, and refuse scatters.
-Per the Cultural Report, none these previously recorded cultural resources was found in the immediate vicinity of the project area, and thus none of them requires further consideration during this study.
+Outside the Project area but within a one-mile radius, three historical/archaeological sites were previously recorded.
+One of the three sites was of prehistoric Native American origin; the other two sites dated to the historic period and included refuse scatters.
+Per the Cultural Report, none of these previously recorded cultural resources was found in the immediate vicinity of the project area, and none of them requires further consideration during this study.